Neutral pion reconstruction using machine learning in the MINERvA experiment at $\langle E_\nu \rangle \sim 6$ GeV

 \subsection{Data description}

 The dataset used to train this MLA was collected as described in \cite{Perdue:2018ihs} but with an additional label.
+In \cite{Perdue:2018ihs} the data was simulated with flux from the Medium Energy configuration of the NuMI beam.
+The simulation has been tuned based on previous \minerva analyses (for a recent description, \cite{Stowell_2019}) but each analysis using sides bands for a final correction as a final step which has not been done here during the development of the reconstruction.
+The data shown represents approximately 10\% of the total data available to the semi-exclusive neutral pion production analysis, and the MC statistics shown is about twice that of the data.
+The MC used is semi-inclusive and includes the target region.

-This label vector was the full image but with each pixel labeled as ``electromagnetic'', ``neutron'', ``other'', or ``null''.
+The additional label vector was the full image but with each pixel labeled as ``electromagnetic(EM)'', ``neutron'', ``non-electromagnetic(non-EM)'', or ``null''.
 This label looks up the history of the highest energy deposited in that pixel and selects the source that produced that energy deposit, which is not necessarily the particle that was produced directly in the neutrino interaction.
 As such the label defines the source energy which was deposited in the detector and is not necessarily directly related to particles that were produced in the neutrino interaction.
-If the immediate history was a $\gamma$, $e$ or $\pi^0$, the pixel was defined as being from the ``electromagnetic'' class.
+If the immediate history was a $\gamma$, $e$ or $\pi^0$, the pixel was defined as being from the ``EM'' class.
 If the immediate history was a neutron, the pixel was defined as being from the ``neutron'' class.
-The remaining pixels were defined as ``other'' unless there was no immediate history in which case they were classed as ``null''.
+The remaining pixels were defined as ``non-EM'' unless there was no immediate history in which case they were classed as ``null''.
 This ``null'' class includes activity in the detector unrelated to the neutrino interaction.
 The majority of the ``null'' class pixels have no energy in the pixel, but some pixels assigned the ``null'' class may have energy due to cross-talk or other backgrounds (including activity in the detector from cosmic rays or residual activity from earlier neutrino interactions).
 Each pixel is assigned one and only one class.